openmobilityfoundation/curb-data-specification/metrics/README.md

     * [Methodology](#methodology)
     * [Examples](#examples)

+# Representative Sample Data

+All data returned by the Metrics API should be viewed as using representative sample data, and not neccessarily a 100% accurate picture of what happens at every defined curb space.
+This is because CDS Events can come from multiple sources (company data feeds, sensors, video analysis, payments, check-ins, enforcement, and/or other city data sources), cities may implement only one or more of these sources, each source returns different types and accuracy of data, and sources may not be easily cross-comparible.
+It is up to the city consuming Events and producing Metrics to determine accuracy and methodology details within their circumstances, and we welcome feedback, refinement, clarification, and more defined methodology per source type for future CDS releases.

 # REST Endpoints

 All endpoints return a CSV file that can either be pre-computed or created on demand.